damhau/teamsstatus/README.md

 > Don't forget to replace <username> with your username

 - After completing the steps below, start your Teams client and verify if the status and activity is updated as expected.
-- if you have used the eventlog logging type you can check the log in the event logs
+- If you have used the eventlog logging type you can check the log in the event logs

    ![image](https://user-images.githubusercontent.com/14148364/206443660-46362977-c3a1-45a0-ae83-36c9d3eb01ba.png)
    ![image](https://user-images.githubusercontent.com/14148364/206443689-c46b926a-e938-4275-82bd-566ce79135c4.png)